Viewer Rating

 The film "Beta Test" does not feature any identifiable LGBTQ+ characters or themes.
 The narrative focuses on action and technology, with no elements related to queer identity or experiences.
 Therefore, there is no portrayal to evaluate.

-The film does not feature any female characters engaging in or winning close-quarters physical combat against one or more male opponents.
-Female characters are present but are not depicted in such action roles.
+The film does not feature any scenes where a female character engages in and wins close-quarters physical combat against one or more male opponents.
+Female characters are present but do not participate in direct physical combat in this manner.

 Beta Test (2016) is an original film with no pre-existing source material, historical figures, or prior installments.
 All characters were created specifically for this movie, meaning there are no established characters whose gender could have been altered.